Steve McManaman: Horse-racing and the Macca and Growler Partnership

 Together with Robbie Fowler, McManaman has invested in several racehorses through a company named The Macca and Growler Partnership, their most prolific horse being Seebald —trained by Martin Pipe and raced by jockey Tony McCoy — winner of 2003 Queen Elizabeth the Queen Mother Celebration Chase.
 In 2013, McCoy named his horse for the Chepstow races, "El Macca" in reference to McManaman.
-"El Macca" was five years old as of 2018 and as of 2024 is still owned by JP McManus.
+"El Macca" was five years old as of 2018 and as of 2024 is still owned by J. P. McManus.
 "El Macca" was last foaled on 8 February 2024.